mandober/rust-debrief/apx/glossary/glossary-cs.md

 Arity refers to the number of arguments a function or operator takes.
 Languages that support automatic partial application, only have unary functions.
 Such functions are unary (arity is 1); functions that take two arguments are binary; generally all functions are n-ary.

 ## Assembly
-An assembler language (asm), is a low-level programming language in which there is a very strong, but often not one-to-one, correspondence between the language and the architecture's machine code instructions.
+An assembler language (ASM), is a low-level programming language in which there is a very strong, but often not one-to-one, correspondence between the language and the architecture's machine code instructions.
 Assembly language may also be called symbolic machine code.

 ## Big Endianness
 Big endian architectures order bytes in memory with the most significant byte (MSB) of a multi-byte value in the lowest-numbered memory location.